Anxiety and How Our Brains Work

 Anxiety is there to protect us and keep us alive.
 Think of how many times in your life you had a close call, where if it wasn’t for anxiety or fear, you would have been seriously injured or worse.

-In these types of situations, your brain switched to autopilot, took control, and kept you safe.
+In these types of situations, your brain switches to autopilot, takes control, and keeps you safe.

 Because of this, we don’t want to get rid of anxiety entirely.
 Though it might be fun to imagine a life without it, in reality, our lives would be a mess.

 By understanding the brain and anxiety, we’re not trying to get rid of anxiety.
-Instead, we’re trying to retrain the brain into decreasing the false alarms, while sending us alarm in truly dangerous situations.
+Instead, we’re trying to retrain the brain into decreasing the false alarms, while sending us alarms in truly dangerous situations.

 The Amygdala (Alarm Brain)